faisal306/CMPS350-Project/README.md

       3. Course must be open for registration (openForRegistration: true).
       4. Student must have passed all prerequisites.
       5. Course must have available seats.
+4. Admin page
+   1. When the user (stduent / admin) login in the login.html page it should redirect him to the correct page
+      1. Student -> dashboard.html (main page), in this page the student will see his email at the top left corner.
+And, will see GPA, completed hours... and on the bottom will see his registerd courses and at the last section the available courses that the stduent can register.
+      2. Admin -> admin.html , where the admin will see the courses that are ready to be approved.